 The soft launch for the ambassador program boarded over 3,000 members and drew a waiting list of 10,000 applicants.
 Revolve also noted the program had become a leading source for online traffic, increasing sales and providing insights with data about customers and brands.

 - The winning strategy: A Product Seeding Campaign

-- SKINN gifts its products to influencers with no obligation to post, but creates a great opportunity for organic engagement.
+- SKINN gifts its products to influencers with no obligation to post, creating an excellent opportunity for organic engagement.